What to Do in Bangkok in 3 Days

 Bangkok Mini Guides

-Three days in the city isn't long, but enough to appreciate most of the things Bangkok has to offer.
+3 days in Bangkok isn't long, but enough to appreciate most of the things Bangkok has to offer.
 Exquisite temples like the Temple of the Emerald Buddha, the Temple of Dawn (Wat Arun) and the grandeur of the Grand Palace are among the must-see attractions.
 Seen it all before?
 Perhaps it's time to do something different.
 Cycling around Bangkok's unknown (but safe) spots provides a fun, healthy and fresh experience that will excite even the most jaded of travelers.

 Start off by visiting the city's luminous sights and attractions.
 The Grand Palace, Temple of the Emerald Buddha and Wat Arun (the Temple of Dawn) are an absolute must.
 Even though these 'wats' (temples) are situated close to one another, taking an organised tour comes highly recommended, especially for the city's first-timers, and those with limited time.
 For a glimpse of the bygone days of Bangkok, exclusive packages like Bangkok Canals Routes and Khlongs are a perfect way to experience the former 'Venice of the East'.